 There are several careers in law that do not require becoming a lawyer, including:

-- Mediator: Mediators help parties resolve disputes outside of court by facilitating negotiation and agreement.
+3. Mediator: Mediators help parties resolve disputes outside of court by facilitating negotiation and agreement.
 They typically have a bachelor’s degree and specialized training in mediation.
+Careers in law without being a lawyer.

 Overall, there are many career paths within the legal industry that do not require becoming a lawyer, and they can be a great option for those who are interested in law but prefer not to attend law school.